 Homestep homes are new build houses.
 You buy the house at a percentage of its full market value (usually 70%).
 The Council holds the remaining share of the value of the house (i.e. 30%).
 This means that you only need a deposit and mortgage for a percentage of the property value.

 There is no deadline and you do not have to pay interest on the 30% held by the Council.
 However, if you were to sell the home in the future, you would pay the value of the percentage held at the time of the sale.
 For example, if your home was valued at £150,000 you would receive £105,000 from the sale and would have to pay the Council £45,000.

 To be able to apply for Homestep you must:

-You will be able to pick your preferred plot and will then be provided with a nomination letter from the Council.
-You should then take a copy of this letter to the development site and pay a reservation fee to the developer to reserve your new home.
-Reservation fees are normally £500 although this will be confirmed beforehand.
-Please note this fee is non-refundable.
+Step 4 - You should then visit the development site with this letter and pay a reservation fee to the developer.
+Reservation fees are normally £500, although this will be confirmed beforehand.
+Please note, this fee is non-refundable.

 For additional information, please do not hesitate to contact: email@example.com or give the Home Strategy Team a call on: 01443 281136.